martinthomson/ech-pnmasq/draft-thomson-tls-ech-pnmasq.md

 with higher certainty.

-This risk is partly counteracted by the use of an entropy narrowing function as part of the public name generation process.
+This risk is partly counteracted by the limited number of bits that are retained when generating public names in {{sample-pn-enc}}.
-That increases the chances that different inputs result in the same public name.
+That increases the chances that different inputs result in the same public name, which might help if the adversary has no prior knowledge of the client.
-However, if an adversary only seeks to improve their confidence in an existing hypothesis of client identity, this is unlikely to be sufficient.
+However, if an adversary only seeks to improve their confidence in an existing hypothesis of client identity, this is unlikely to be sufficient protection.

 A client that uses a tunnel,
 such as a VPN or proxy,